 From sprawling markets to stunning architecture, Marrakech is one of the world’s most tantalizing destinations.
 But chances are you’re not booking a flight to Morocco to drink your way through the red city; in some parts of the Islamic country, drinking is outright banned.
 That’s not to say it can’t be done.
-Resourceful travelers will find speakeasies, wineries and swanky hotel bars all waiting in the wings.
-In between your camel rides and tile photography, these are the places to drink in and around Marrakech.
+Resourceful travelers will find speakeasies, wineries and swanky hotel bars all waiting in the wings, perfect for relaxing between your desert tours and tile photography.
+These are the places to drink in and around Marrakech.

 Wine-Tasting Day Trip: Domaine Val d’Argan